Sunday, September 4, 2022

 • Porto: loss on flat = 9.4 kg, interest saved = 3.5 kg => 5.9 kg unrealized loss

-Our combined profit would have been zero rather than 12 kg.
+Our combined profit would have been a 6 kg loss rather than a 12 kg gain.

 The lesson we can draw from this is that we should never buy anything with our gold unless we get a lot for it.
 We should instead use bank credit.
 Our gold should serve as our personal security, only to be used in extreme situations.